Owenm05/Grimm-Tales/README.md

 ### Dependencies

-python 3.9
+python 3.6

 ### Executing program

-* To run the program download python 3.9 or better
+* To run the program download python 3.6 or newer
-* then copy the code in code.py
+* then copy the code from code.py
 * finally paste the code into a new python file and press run
 * Step-by-step bullets